ini-bdds/bdqc/README.rst

 	VERSION=0x00010000
 	DEPENDENCIES = ['bdqc.builtin.extrinsic','some.other.plugin']
 	def process( filename, dependencies_results ):
+		# Optionally, verify or use contents of dependencies_results.
+		with open( filename ) as fp:
-		# Whatever processing is required to compute the values
+			pass # ...do whatever is required to compute the values
-		# x, [3,"ABC",5.532], and "yes", returned below.
+		# returned below...
-		return {'a_statistic':x, 'another_result':[3,"ABC",5.532],
+		return {
+			'a_quantitative_statistic':1.2345,
+			'a_3x2_matrix_of_float_result':[[3.0,1.2],[0.0,1.0],[1,2]],
+			'a_set_result':['foo','bar','baz'],
-			'a_final_result':"yes" }
+			'a_categorical_result':"yes" }

-As shown in the example:
+Plugins must observe several constrains (some shown in the example):

 1. Every plugin *must* provide a list called DEPENDENCIES (which may be empty).
 Each dependency is a fully-qualified Python package name.
 2. Every plugin *must* provide a two-argument function called process.
-3. The process function *must* return a Python dict or None.
-4. The VERSION number is optional.
-If it is present:
-	a. it is included in output results
-	b. it must be convertable to an integer (using int())
+3. A plugin *may* include a VERSION declaration.
+If present, it must be convertible to an integer (using int()).
-	c. it is used by the framework to decide whether to *re* run a plugin
-5. The returned dict *may* contain anything, but see below.
+4. The process function *must* return one of the basic Python type dict, list, tuple, scalar, or None [#]_.

+	a.
+If the root type is a container (dict, list, tuple) all contained types (recursively) must be basic Python types.
+	b.
+A plugin should *never* return empty dict's.
+	c.
+A plugin's results may contain arbitrary dimension matrices (as nested lists and/or tuples).
+Matrices must have a single component type and be complete in all their dimensions.

 These requirements do not limit what a plugin can *do*.
 They merely define a *packaging* that allows the plugin to be hosted